aws-cfm-blogs/sample-event-driven-budget-management-on-aws/README.md

 ## Components of the Solution

 ### Management Account Resources
-- **Amazon DynamoDB Table**: Stores the budget information for each linked account
+- **Amazon DynamoDB Table (BlogBudgetsDynamoDB)**: Stores the budget information for each linked account
-- **AWS Lambda Function**: Triggered by updates to the DynamoDB table and updates budgets in spoke accounts using AWS Systems Manager
+- **AWS Lambda Function (BlogBudgetsUpdateLambda)**: Triggered by updates to the DynamoDB table and updates budgets in spoke accounts using AWS Systems Manager
+- **IAM Roles**:
-- **IAM Roles**: Provides necessary permissions for cross-account access
+  - **BlogBudgetsLambdaRole**: Provides necessary permissions for Lambda to access DynamoDB and assume cross-account roles

 ### Spoke Account Resources
-- **AWS SSM Parameter Store**: Holds the updated budget value
+- **AWS SSM Parameter Store (/BlogBudgets/CostThreshold)**: Holds the updated budget value
-- **Amazon EventBridge Rules**: Trigger automation when the SSM parameter is updated
+- **Amazon EventBridge Rule (BlogBudgetsSSMTrigger)**: Triggers automation when the SSM parameter is updated
+- **AWS SSM Automation Document (BlogBudgetsAutomationDoc)**: Executes the budget update process
-- **AWS Budgets**: Manages the account's cost based on these parameters
+- **AWS Budgets (SpokeAccountBudget)**: Manages the account's cost based on these parameters
+- **IAM Roles**:
+  - **BlogBudgetsSpokeRole**: Allows the management account Lambda to update SSM parameters
+  - **BlogBudgetsAutomationRole**: Allows EventBridge and SSM to execute automation
 - **Email Notifications**: Sends alerts if budget thresholds are exceeded

 ## Workflow

-1. **Update DynamoDB Table**: The user updates the budget value for a linked account in the DynamoDB table located in the management account
+1. **Update DynamoDB Table**: The user updates the budget value for a linked account in the BlogBudgetsDynamoDB table located in the management account
-2. **DynamoDB Stream Trigger**: This update triggers a DynamoDB stream, which in turn triggers the Lambda function
+2. **DynamoDB Stream Trigger**: This update triggers a DynamoDB stream, which in turn triggers the BlogBudgetsUpdateLambda function
-3. **Lambda Updates SSM Parameter**: The Lambda function reads the updated budget value, assumes a cross-account role, and updates the SSM Parameter Store in the spoke account
+3. **Lambda Updates SSM Parameter**: The Lambda function reads the updated budget value, assumes the BlogBudgetsSpokeRole cross-account role, and updates the /BlogBudgets/CostThreshold SSM Parameter Store in the spoke account
-4. **EventBridge Rule Trigger**: When the SSM Parameter Store is updated, an EventBridge Rule triggers the SSM Automation document
+4. **EventBridge Rule Trigger**: When the SSM Parameter Store is updated, the BlogBudgetsSSMTrigger EventBridge Rule triggers the BlogBudgetsAutomationDoc SSM Automation document
-5. **AWS Budgets Update**: The SSM Automation document reads the updated budget value and updates AWS Budgets accordingly
+5. **AWS Budgets Update**: The SSM Automation document reads the updated budget value and updates the SpokeAccountBudget AWS Budget accordingly
 6. **Email Notifications**: When spending reaches configured thresholds, the system sends notifications to designated stakeholders

 ## Prerequisites